DAILY - UPDATED

 - Where is it built?

-The 2017 Kia Optima Sportswagon PHEV will be built at the Hwasung manufacturing plant in Korea, and will be made solely for the European and Korean markets.
+The new Kia Optima Sportswagon PHEV will be built at the Hwasung manufacturing plant in Korea, and will be made solely for the European and Korean markets.